open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server.md

 ### Viewing spans on the backend

-As mentioned in [docker-compose.yml][], `webserver_centos7` listens on port 9004, zipkin listens on port 9411 and the OpenTelemetry Collector listens on port 4317.
+As mentioned in [docker-compose.yml][], `webserver_centos7` listens on port 9004, Zipkin listens on port 9411 and the OpenTelemetry Collector listens on port 4317.

 To send a request to Apache webServer you can either use curl from terminal